Positivity of the CM line bundle for families of K-stable klt Fano varieties: The definition of the CM line bundle

 \begin{notation} In the case of \autoref{def:CM}, according to \cite[Definition 1]{Paul_tian2} (see also \cite[Section 2.4, page 11]{Paul_tian1} and \cite[Theorem 4]{Knudsen_Mumford_The_projectivity_of_the_moduli_space_of_stable_curves_I} for the role of $\sM_{n+1}$), the CM line bundle is defined as

+where $\mu_{sL}$ is the number defined in \autoref{def:CM}.
 For simplicity we regard $L_{CM,f,sL}$ as a Cartier divisor.
-(As we explained earlier in the case of \autoref{def:CM_log} a definition as above is not worked out in the literature to such an extent, and hence we do not consider it here.) \end{notation}
+As we explained earlier in the case of \autoref{def:CM_log} a definition as above is not worked out in the literature to such an extent, and hence we do not consider it here. \end{notation}

 The proof of the following proposition will be given in \autoref{sec:appendix}.